cmtdrt/Mirage/README.md

 ## Why Mirage?

-- **Instant setup** - Define endpoints in JSON, start the server, done
+- **Instant setup** - Define endpoints in JSON, start Mirage, done.
 - **Zero dependencies** - Single binary, no database, no framework
 - **Flexible** - Custom status codes, delays, path variables, and more
 - **Fast** - Built with Go, starts in milliseconds